ultiblox/UltiBloxExamples/docs/installation.md

 ### Step 3: Install the Library

-To make `UltiBlox Examples` accessible in the Arduino IDE, use one of the following scripts:
+To make `UltiBlox-Examples` accessible in the Arduino IDE, use one of the following scripts:

 - **Copy Installation**:
   ```bash